graphql/graphql-spec/rfcs/InputUnion.md

 ## Solution Criteria

 Hypothetical goals that a solution might attempt to fulfill.
+These goals will be evaluated with the [GraphQL Spec Guiding Principles](https://github.com/graphql/graphql-spec/blob/master/CONTRIBUTING.md#guiding-principles) in mind:

+* Backwards compatibility
+* Performance is a feature
+* Favor no change
+* Enable new capabilities motivated by real use cases
+* Simplicity and consistency over expressiveness and terseness
+* Preserve option value
+* Understandability is just as important as correctness

 ### GraphQL should contain a polymorphic Input type